Scheduling Strategy Window

 If the BOM constraints are never met for one or more BOM-lines, in the horizon specified with setting “Horizon in days”, the operations will be scheduled forward from the latest operation consuming the same material and warehouse (regardless of what resource these other operations are assigned to).
 I.e. the rules will “intelligently” suggest from what date these “failed orders” must be scheduled – in order to avoid that they “steal” material from already scheduled orders.
 A warning message is sent also to the log-viewer when this happens.

-From ROB-EX Scheduler 18.104.22.1685/22.214.171.124 the operations will never be scheduled forward from a date being later than the end date+time of the “Horizon in days” window.
-I.e. if “Horizon in days=10” and you schedule Forward from Now, then operations with unfulfilled requirements will be scheduled forward from Now+10 days (note that limited capacity constraints may cause the operation to still be scheduled to a later date in time than the 10 days from Now).
+From ROB-EX Scheduler 188.8.131.525/184.108.40.206 the “failed operations” will never be scheduled forward from a date being later than the end date+time of the “Horizon in days” window.
+I.e. if “Horizon in days=10”, you schedule Forward from Now no capacity is available in that time window, then operations with unfulfilled requirements will be scheduled forward from Now+10 days (note that limited capacity constraints may cause the operation to still be scheduled to a later date in time than the 10 days from Now).
 For prior versions, operations will be scheduled after the latest operation consuming the same material and warehouse, regardless if this is several month later.

 If min/max stock levels are defined those will also be considered.
 E.g. if the min safety stock of material M1 is set to 1000 pcs, then operation O1 consuming 500 pcs. of M1, will search forward in time until both capacity is available and the total stock level is 1500 pcs. or above.
 If no min stock level is specified, it is assumed to be 0.
 If no max stock level is specified, then the storage capacity is assumed to be infinite.